 (Kolapore Uplands, ON)

-The point where earth meets water - be it a shoreline or a riverbank - is a zone of constant change and interaction.
-These paintings are intricate, highlighting textures, reflections, and the way water flows over and around rocks.
+Each painting in the series affirms the unique beauty of these natural convergences of water, earth, and sky, showcasing the fluidity, tension, and balance in our environment.
+Through its reflective nature, water mirrors the expanse of the sky, blurring the line between the two elements.
+The horizon is a powerful visual symbol in my work.
+This elemental junction is a point of infinite potential.
+The point where the earth meets water - a shoreline or a riverbank - is a constant change and interaction zone.
+These intricate paintings highlight textures, reflections, and how water flows over and around rocks.
 This micro-level convergence is a rich visual and thematic exploration of the interface between stability and fluidity, where landscapes are continuously (re)shaped.

 gouache & pastel on paper, 9” x 12”